msu-eele-fpga/labs-and-homework-tvannoy/docs/style-guides/vhdl-style.md

 ### All others
 Everything identifier besides constants should be `snake_case` (e.g., entity names, signal names, architecture names, etc.).

+### Active-low signals
+Active-low signals (i.e., signals where a '0' is on/true/active) should be suffixed by `_n`, e.g., `reset_n`.
+This way we always know if the signal is active-high or active-low.

 ## Formatting

 ### Indentation